 Turn the rebound adjuster counter-clockwise (toward the rabbit) until it stops.
+Turn the compression lever to the unlocked position.

 Count each detent click as you turn the adjuster and record the number of clicks to assist with post-service set up.